SunMengw/SDV-TUNet/README.md

-#Sparse Dynamic Volume TransUNet with multi-level edge fusion for brain tumor segmentation
+Sparse Dynamic Volume TransUNet with multi-level edge fusion for brain tumor segmentation =

-3D MRI Brain Tumor Segmentation is of great significance in clinical diagnosis and treatment.
-Accurate segmentation results are critical for localization and spatial distribution of brain tumors using 3D MRI.
-However, most existing methods mainly focus on extracting global semantic features from the spatial and depth dimensions of a 3D volume, while ignoring voxel information, inter-layer connections, and detailed features.
+Highlights
+-
+•Propose a novel encoder-decoder-based 3D brain tumor segmentation network.

+•Combine voxel information, inter-layer feature connection and intra-axis information.

+•Dynamically extract 3D spatial features and capture fine-grained edge details.

+•Introduce a local-to-global feature modeling strategy for accurate segmentation.

 Datasets
+-
+The dataset used in this paper is BraTS2019 and 2020.
+The datasets can be found in kaggle, using the training set part.

+Requirement
+-
+This article is implemented by Pytorch.
+1. PyTorch 1.9.0
+2. Some other libraries

+Cite
+-
+@article{zhu2024sparse,
+  title={Sparse Dynamic Volume TransUNet with multi-level edge fusion for brain tumor segmentation},

+  author={Zhu, Zhiqin and Sun, Mengwei and Qi, Guanqiu and Li, Yuanyuan and Gao, Xinbo and Liu, Yu},

+  journal={Computers in Biology and Medicine},

+  pages={108284},

+  year={2024},

+  publisher={Elsevier}

+}